We think this TV show stands out for:

-Parents need to know that Buster, friend of Arthur from the series of the same name, has the chance to travel North America on his father's plane with a fictional Latin rock group called Los Viajeros.
+Parents need to know that Postcards from Buster is a spin-off of the series Arthur where Buster, Arthur's friend, has the chance to travel North America on his father's plane with a fictional Latin rock group called Los Viajeros.
 As a child of divorce, Buster is happy to spend time with his dad, who travels often.
 During his travels, Buster meets kids from all over North America, learning about their lives and their beliefs.
 Diversity is the name of the game, though the program can be rather male-centric.

 What's the story?

 Arthur fans will be familiar with the cartoon cast of POSTCARDS FROM BUSTER -- but this series goes beyond the fictional world that the 'toons inhabit, interspersing live video footage of the people Buster meets as well.
 Postcards from Buster crosses race, ethnic, religious, and class lines with the greatest of ease.
 So while Buster isn't the most evolved character in the world -- he tends to obsess about junk food, and he can get frustrated rather easily -- he's also able to ask things like "what's a reservation?" to a Native American host without feeling self-conscious.